-In addition to receiving a "Recommend" vendor security assessment rating, for all UC contracts involving third-party access to covered data, the University of California Office of the President (UCOP) requires the inclusion of the Data Security and Privacy Appendix.
+In addition to receiving a "Recommend" rating, for all UC contracts involving third-party access to covered data, the University of California Office of the President (UCOP) requires the inclusion of the Data Security and Privacy Appendix.
 The appendix establishes baseline protection for the University in the event of a data breach.

 Campus units that engage with service providers to handle covered data must ensure the appendix is included in new contracts without edits.

 - What is the purpose of the Vendor Security Assessment Program?

 - Who needs to be involved in a vendor security assessment?

 - Are vendor services available that have already been assessed?

 - I have PL1 data, what do I do?

 - The contract has already been signed, what do I do?